adilevin/wasm/README.md

-# WASM - Collection of Web Assembly projects demonstrating Javascript interacting with C/C++
+# WASM - Collection of small WASM-Emscripten samples

 ## Projects

+Each of the following is a standalone project:

 | Project | Description |
 | ------- | ----------- |